Access to Justice Board

 Access to Justice Board Meetings

 The ATJ Board meets once a month.
-View the 2017-2018 meeting schedule.
-Most meetings are held in Seattle at the Washington State Bar Association from 10 a.m. - noon, unless otherwise noted.
+Currently, all meetings are being held by videoconference from 10 a.m.-noon, unless otherwise noted.
 Everyone is welcome to attend a meeting in person or via teleconference.
 If you are interested in receiving notices of meetings, please email email@example.com.

 Access to Justice Board Members